 Very young parrots that are learning their bite strength may bite too hard.
 If your parrot is startled or loses its balance while grooming you, it may bite hard reflexively.

-Parrots may experience a period of aggression during adolescence when hormones are peaking and changing.
-This is unavoidable, and you’ll have to adjust how you interact with the parrot during this time.
+Parrots may be more aggressive during adolescence when hormones are peaking and changing.
+This is unavoidable, so you’ll have to adjust how you interact with the parrot during this time.

 Are Parrot Bites Dangerous?

-Evolutionary Biology notes that the Psittaciformes (parrots and cockatoos) are known to produce high bite forces.
-Depending on the species, most parrots can produce bites anywhere between 300-400 PSI (pounds per square inch).
+Most parrots can produce bites of 300-400 PSI (pounds per square inch), depending on the species.
 With a bite strength of 500-700 PSI, macaws have the strongest bite of all parrots.

 Do Parrots Carry Diseases?

-Parrots do experience diseases, and some of these are even transmittable to humans.
-These include:
+Parrots get diseases, some of which are transmittable to humans.
+Zoonotic diseases include:

-This is more common in parrots/macaws than other species of birds.
-It is non-curable and will be fatal without treatment.
+PDD is more common in parrots (especially macaws) than in other species of birds.
+It’s non-curable and will be fatal without treatment.
 The symptoms include:

-Psittacosis is caused by a Chlamydia bacterium variant.
-Infected parrots are highly contagious, even to humans and other animals.
-It is fatal in parrots if left alone but is treatable when caught early.
-Symptoms include:
+A Chlamydia bacterium variant causes psittacosis.
+Infected parrots are highly contagious, even to humans.
+It’s fatal in parrots if left alone but is treatable when caught early.
+The symptoms include: